12 Books You Need to Read Before You Watch Their Movies

 My Heart is My Own by John Guy

 Can’t get enough British royal drama, whether past or present?
 You need to get your hands on John Guy’s My Heart is My Own: The Life of Mary Queen of Scots.
 Guy, a renowned historian, takes readers through the life of the notorious sovereign, from her accession to the Scottish throne at only nine months old to her imprisonment and eventual execution.
-The film adaptation will be called Mary Queen of Scots, and you can see it on December 7, 2018.
-Three-time Oscar nominee Saoirse Ronan takes on the role of Mary, and Margot Robbie will play her cousin and rival, Queen Elizabeth I.
+The film adaptation is called Mary Queen of Scots.
+Three-time Oscar nominee Saoirse Ronan took on the role of Mary, and Margot Robbie plays her cousin and rival, Queen Elizabeth I.

 Mortal Engines by Philip Reeve

 Philip Reeve wrote YA dystopia before it was cool.
 In Mortal Engines, which was originally published in 2001, a pair of teens struggle to survive in a world that’s been devastated by a “Sixty Minute War.”
 What were once cities are now massive mobile civilizations, which travel across the wastelands consuming smaller towns and stealing their resources.
-The film marks the first full-length directorial outing by Lord of the Rings visual effects guru Christian Rivers.
-Look for it in theaters on December 14, 2018.
+The film marked the first full-length directorial outing by Lord of the Rings visual effects guru Christian Rivers.
 These are the YA novels that adults secretly love.

 The Nightingale by Kristin Hannah

 Here’s another one for fans of historical drama.
 Two sisters living in France find themselves caught up in the tumult of World War II.
 Vianne struggles to keep her family safe when the Nazis occupy her village, and Isabelle fights with the anti-war resistance.
 When The Nightingale debuted in 2015, Goodreads named it the Best Historical Novel of the Year.
-The film adaptation is currently scheduled for a January 2019 release, with Breaking Bad producer Michelle MacLaren at the helm.
+The film adaptation was released in January 2019, with Breaking Bad producer Michelle MacLaren at the helm.